CIT93/dalvird-pub/w8/README.md

 - After that the code goes back to the FORM.addEventListener function(), where it proceeds to empty the inputs in the form.
 Ready for a second entry from the user.

+#### Feedback for video
+> The explanation given for the code was very clear and simple.
+> I realized I should have been a bit more descriptive for the other code, I only described the behavior of the new code we wrote (renderTbl) nothing on determineHouseholdPts or determineHouseSizePts.
+I will do that next time to be clear and concise.
+> The video was helpful, it showed how to explain the code properly